codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 ********************

 Each Migration is run in numeric order forward or backwards depending on the method taken.
-Two numbering styles are available:

-* **Sequential:** each migration is numbered in sequence, starting with **001**.
-  Each number must be three digits, and there must not be any gaps in the sequence.
-(This was the numbering scheme prior to CodeIgniter 3.0.)
-* **Timestamp:** each migration is numbered using the timestamp when the migration was created, in **YYYYMMDDHHIISS** format (e.g. **20121031100537**).
-This helps prevent numbering conflicts when working in a team environment, and is the preferred scheme in CodeIgniter 3.0 and later.
+Each migration is numbered using the timestamp when the migration was created, in **YYYYMMDDHHIISS** format (e.g. **20121031100537**).
+This helps prevent numbering conflicts when working in a team environment.

-The desired style may be selected using the ``$type`` setting in your *app/Config/Migrations.php* file.
-The default setting is timestamp.

-Regardless of which numbering style you choose to use, prefix your migration files with the migration number followed by an underscore and a descriptive name for the migration.
+Prefix your migration files with the migration number followed by an underscore and a descriptive name for the migration.
 For example:

-* 001_add_blog.php (sequential numbering)
-* 20121031100537_add_blog.php (timestamp numbering)
+* 20121031100537_add_blog.php
+* 20121031100538_alter_blog_track_views.php

 ******************
 Create a Migration